rsksmart/rif-communications-pubsub-bootnode/README.md

 NODE_ENV=develop npm start
 ```

-Spawns a new libp2p node with PeerId `QmbQJ4FyVBAar7rLwc1jjeJ6Nba6w2ddqczamJL6vTDrwm` listening to websocket connections on port 6030 and joins rooms `0xtestroom` and `0xtestroom2`.
-Any peers joining and leaving the room will be logged as well as any messages in th following format:
+Spawns a new libp2p node with PeerId `QmbQJ4FyVBAar7rLwc1jjeJ6Nba6w2ddqczamJL6vTDrwm` listening to websocket connections on port 8999 for WebSockets and port 8998 for TCP.
+If you configure a room to join, then any peers joining and leaving the room will be logged as well as any messages in th following format:

 ```
 <roomName>: peer <peerId> joined